-Engineers who is preparing for migration to Australia needs to be assessed by Engineers Australia through Competency Demonstration Report.
-So, it very important to make your CDR report perfect to get approved by Engineers Australia.
+Engineers who are preparing for migration to Australia needs to be assessed by Engineers Australia through Competency Demonstration Report.
+It is very important to make your CDR report perfect to get approved by Engineers Australia.
 The main purpose of CDR Assessment is to know:

 The CDR Report has Three Different Sections: Continuing Professional Development, Three Career Episodes and a Summary Statement.
-The complete guidelines on writing this report in presented here to help you with your CDR Writing.
+The complete guidelines on writing this report are presented here to help you with your CDR.
 We also provide CDR Writing, CDR Reviewing and CDR Tutoring Services.

 Continuing Professional Development (CPD)

 Continuing Professional Development (CPD) is the way to show how you will and are keeping yourself updated about new inventions and discoveries in engineering field.
 It is better to include all the relevant CPD in CDR Report.
 Engineers Australia has divided Professional Engineers Competencies into Four Principle Elements and They are:

 It may contain any formal or informal activity done in the engineering field.